 When people feel that they have little control over the present or have regrets about the past, they may react in anger.
 They may lash out at family members and sometimes being most critical of those who are most supportive.
 They know that family will not go away and still love them in spite of their anger.

 Although not something that most people want to discuss, depression and anxiety can be very real reactions to loss and uncertainty for anyone at any age.
 It is important to help someone know that these feelings are normal and to get help if the feelings interfere with daily living beyond a few days of feeling sad.

 Grief is a normal reaction to the loss of people, former lifestyles, relationships, health, vision, hearing, ability level, mobility, or independence.
 Living through grief takes time and talking with others or even getting professional health helps an older adult adjust to the loss.

 Groundbreaking research on death and dying by Elizabeth Kubler Ross identified stages of grief that are now recognized as normal for any type of loss or change.
 The grieving process does not take place in steps but in cycles.
 People move in and out of the following stages at their own pace.

-· Guilt related to the loss.
-A person may think that she caused the change or loss.
-A person may also experience ‘survivor guilt` because she has been spared from death or illness and is less “deserving” than a loved one who has died or gotten sick.
+- Guilt related to the loss She may think that she caused the change or loss.
+She may also experience ‘survivor guilt` because she has been spared from death or illness and is less “deserving” than a loved one who has died or gotten sick.

-· Inability to resume usual activities.
-A normal stage of grief is a difficulty in “moving on” after the loss.
+- Inability to resume usual activities A normal experience of grief is a difficulty in “moving on” after the loss.

 Signs and Symptoms Suggesting Depression